jyztintan/tp/docs/UserGuide.md

   - Filtering by month "September" should be `filter b/Sep`
     - `filter b/SEP` matches person with Birthday in September.
-- Month input will also accept extraneous input, as long as it is not the same prefix as that will be considered as duplicate prefixes.
+- Month input will also accept extraneous input, as long as it is not the same birthday prefix with spaces before, <br>`e.g. filter b/Sep b/mog`, as that will be considered as duplicate prefixes.
   If the first few characters are any valid month, it will be valid.
   E.g.,
   This forgiving behavior allows you to type in `filter b/AprMogger` and Realodex will interpret the month as April!